 - 1. Length of Contract.
 Covered Projects shall have an initial HAP Contract term of at least 15 years (up to 20 years upon request of the Project Owner and with approval by the administering Voucher Agency).
-To implement this provision, HUD is specifying alternative requirements for section 8(o)(13)(F) of the Act (which permits a minimum term of one year) as well as 24 CFR § 983.205(a) (which governs contract term).
+To implement this provision, HUD is specifying alternative requirements for section 8(o)(13)(F) of the Act (which establishespermits a maximumminimum term of 15 yearsone year) as well as 24 CFR § 983.205(a) (which governs contract term).
 Project Owners are required to make available for occupancy by eligible tenants the number of assisted units under the terms of the contract and may not reduce the number of assisted units without written HUD approval.
-Any HUD approval of a PHA's request post-conversion to reduce the number of assisted units under the contract is subject to conditions that HUD may impose.
+Any HUD approval of a PHA's request post-conversion to reduce the number of assisted units that HUD may impose and is reviewed by HUD in the regular course of administration of the PBV program.
 MTW agencies may not alter this requirement. - 2.
 Mandatory Contract Renewal.
-In accordance with the RAD Statute, at or prior to the expiration of the initial contract and each renewal contract, the administering Voucher Agency must offer, and the Project Owner must accept, renewal of the contract subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year for such renewal.
+In accordance with the RAD Statute, upon at or prior to the expiration of the initial contract and each renewal contract, the administering Voucher Agency must offer, and the Project Owner must accept, renewal of the contract subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year for such renewal.
 The renewal contract(s) shall be for the prescribed number and mix of units but may, upon request of the Project Owner and subject to HUD and Contract Administrator approval, be on one or more transfer of assistance sites in lieu of the project site subject to the expiring contract.
-Consequently, section 8(o)(13)(G) of the Act, as well as 24 CFR § 983.205(b), governing the PHA discretion to renew the contract, will not apply to the extent that these provisions make renewal or extension decisions purely discretionary.
-However, Contract Administrators and Project Owners may choose to extend the initial HAP Contract term consistent with these provisions and are encouraged to do so a minimum of one year prior to the expiration of the contract so as to avoid unnecessary notice to residents per 24 CFR 983.206.
+Consequently, section 8(0)(13)(G) of the Act, as well as 24 CFR § 983.205(b), governing the PHA discretion to renew the contract, will not apply to the extent that these provisions make renewal or extension decisions purely discretionary.
+However, Contract Administrators and Project Owners may choose to extend the initial HAP Contract term consistent with these provisions- and are encouraged to do so a minimum of one year prior to the expiration of the contract so as to avoid unnecessary notice to residents per 24 CFR 983.206.
 The ability to extend the HAP Contract term consistent with these provisions does not negate, in any way, the mandatory renewal provision detailed in the first sentence of this paragraph.
 MTW agencies may not alter this requirement.